graphile/crystal/postgraphile/website/postgraphile/inflection.md

 ### Advice

-The relation field names are explicit to avoid accidental conflicts, and can make your schema quite verbose, e.g. `userByAuthorId`, `userByEditorId`, `userByPublisherId`, etc.
+The relation field names are explicit to avoid accidental conflicts, and can make your schema somewhat verbose, e.g. `userByAuthorId`, `userByEditorId`, `userByPublisherId`, etc.

 Some people like this verbosity, however if you prefer shorter names we